The Kat: Rivalry with Right to Censor (2001)

 In early 2001, The Kat began a new storyline with a stable called "Right to Censor", a group of wrestlers purportedly wanting to rein in the vulgarity of the "Attitude Era," during which she demanded equal time for the "right for nudity".
 During this time, The Kat also began competing in WWF's various developmental territories against the likes of Victoria, Molly Holly, Jasmine St. Claire and Cynthia Lynch.
 At No Way Out, Jerry Lawler, who was representing The Kat, lost a match to Steven Richards, the head of the stable, after The Kat mistakenly hit Lawler with the Women's Championship belt.
 As a result of Lawler losing the match, she was forced to join the stable.

 On February 27, 2001, The Kat was abruptly released from the WWF in the middle of the Right to Censor storyline.
 As a result, her husband Jerry Lawler also quit the company.
 According to Lawler, The Kat was released from the WWF because Vince McMahon decided to end the angle with the Right to Censor.
 Other insiders cite The Kat's negative backstage attitude as the reason for her dismissal.
-In 2021, Professional wrestling commentator and WWE Hall of Famer Jim Ross stated that the reason for The Kat's departure from the WWF was "based on what the writers said, she was too hard to work with.
+In 2021, Former head of WWF talent relations, commentator, and WWE Hall of Famer Jim Ross stated that the reason for The Kat's departure from the WWF was "based on what the writers said, she was too hard to work with.
 So, they caught Vince on a day when he was not in a really great mood, apparently.
 I got called in Vince‘s office, 'I want her gone.'
 'What?'
 'I want her gone today.'"
 So, you know, that’s where your job becomes very challenging and Vince McMahon’s word was final”.